 Plan Your Pampering

 Be creative with your budget and your preferences.
 You can find pay or DIY versions of pedicures, lazy afternoons at the pool, nature hikes and more.
-Do what pampers you.
+Do what relaxes you.

 Plan Your Delights

 Unless you absolutely need a day of NOTHING, I also suggest planning one activity that will be a memory-maker for you.
 Something delightful!
 Maybe a visit to a meaningful location?
 (This year, I found the rural village where, nearly two hundred years ago, my family’s ancestors settled.)
 Or waking up in the wee hours to watch a meteor shower.
 (It’s a humbling reminder to keep things in perspective.)
-Maybe what’s delightful for you is something mundane that you just haven’t had time to do for a while, like watching a movie at the theater.
+Maybe what’s delightful for you is something mundane that you just haven’t had time to do for a while, like watching a movie at the theater or reading an anticipated book.
 Search your heart and make it happen.

 I promise, if you take a few moments to make intentional plans and pay attention to details for your retreat, you’ll find your experience even more incredible.
 A little planning keeps your retreat exciting and refreshing.
 So get to it, and be sure to let me know how it goes!

-When traveling, which small details stood out to you?
+NOW YOU: When traveling, which small details stood out to you?
 How can you incorporate those details into your personal retreat?
-If not the actual detail, can you recreate the feeling?
+If not the actual detail itself, can you recreate the feeling?